ebaadazam/Iris_Flower_Classification-Using-Python/README.md

-Here is a sample README file for an iris flower classification project using python and machine learning:

 # Iris Flower Classification

-This project uses python and machine learning to classify Iris Flowers into their respective species based on their physical characteristics.
+Iris Flower has three specie; setosa, versicolor and virginica, which differs according to their measurements.
+Now assume that you have the measurements of the Iris flower according to their species and our task is to train a machine learning model that can learn from the measurements of the Iris species and classify them on the basis of their physical characteristics.
+Here is a sample README file for an Iris Flower Classification Project using Python and Machine Learning:

 ## Getting Started